Climate emergency

 - It assumes that keeping the temperature increase to below 2°C will keep us safe.
 However, a temperature increase of 2°C is the boundary between dangerous and very dangerous climate change.

 - It gives us a 66% chance of staying within the 2°C temperature increase.
-So there is a 34% chance of the temperature increase exceeding 2°C, that is a one in three chance of extreme global danger.
+So there is a 34% chance that the temperature will increase by more than 2°C; that is a one-in-three chance of extreme global danger.
 Only a desperate person would get on a plane with their family when they knew it had a 1 in 3 chance of crashing?

 Radical emergency action